 Be objective.
 Do not allow any knowledge of a candidate's personality and attributes to influence objective assessment.
-For example, knowledge that a candidate is very conscientious in her homework is irrelevant in assessing her speaking test.
-If the candidate's performance is affected because s/he faces difficult circumstances or personal problems at the time of the test, this is a matter to be dealt with via special considerations procedures, for which exams officers at centres complete separate documentation.
+For example, knowledge that a candidate is very conscientious in his or her homework is irrelevant in assessing his or her speaking test.
+If the candidate's performance is affected because he or she faces difficult circumstances or personal problems at the time of the test, this is a matter to be dealt with via special considerations procedures, for which exams officers at centres complete separate documentation.
 Examiners must not make any separate allowance themselves.